RuihaoQiu/Machine-learning-on-materials-research/README.md

 Apply machine learning for different materials research problems.

-1. Functional materials classification;
+1. Search materials for novel Li-ion battery;
-2. Predictions of bandgap and formation energy;
+2. Predictions of bandgap and formation energy of semiconductors;
-3. Material filter by phonon spectrum.
+3. Material filter by phonon spectrum;
+4. Functional materials classification